Quick Boiled Fruit Cake Recipe Mary Berry

 - Set aside the mixture to cool for at least 10 minutes, stirring occasionally.

-- Sift the flour and spices in a large mixing bowl, making a well in the center.
+- Sift the flour and spices in a large mixing bowl, making a well in the centre

 - Add the eggs and the cooled fruit mixture to the well.